CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 _Process memory is divided into segments which have specific purposes. ([The Linux Programming Interface by Michael Kerrisk, Chapter 6.3: Memory Layout of a Process](https://learning.oreilly.com/library/view/the-linux-programming/9781593272203/xhtml/ch06.xhtml#ch06lev1sec03))_
 {:.center}

-{%
-  include icon.html
-  icon="fa-warehouse boxes-stacked boxes-packing"
-%}

 Memory for a process is further divided into parts which are typically called _segments_.
 Each process memory segment has a specific purpose and way of organizing things.
 For the purposes of this content we'll focus on two of these segments: the stack and the heap.
 The [___stack___ (sometimes also known as the "call stack")](https://en.wikipedia.org/wiki/Call_stack) includes information about sequences of program instructions packaged as units called ["functions" or "subroutines"](https://en.wikipedia.org/wiki/Function_(computer_programming)).
 The stack also typically stores function local variables, arguments, and return value.
 The [___heap___](https://en.wikipedia.org/wiki/Memory_management#HEAP) is an area where variables for a program may be dynamically stored.
-The stack can be thought of as a 🗺️ "roadmap" for what program will accomplish (including the location of things it will need to do that work).
+The stack can be thought of as a <i class="icon fa-solid fa-map"></i> "roadmap" for what program will accomplish (including the location of things it will need to do that work).
 The heap can be imagined of as a <i class="icon fa-solid fa-warehouse"></i> "warehouse" store (or remove) things used as part of the stack "roadmap".